Serviced Apartments City of London

 - Some of the City’s most famous institutions started out in coffee houses at the end of the 17th century

-- Over one hundred Livery Companies still exist today even though the trades they represented have vanished from the City
+- Over one hundred Livery Companies have once existed even when the trades they represented vanished from the City

-- There are more international telephone calls made from the City of London than anywhere else in the world
+- There used to be more international telephone calls made from the City of London than anywhere else in the world

-- Over 40% of all the world’s foreign exchange transactions are made in the City
+- Over 40% of all the world’s foreign exchange transactions used to be made in the City (2019).

 Things to Do in the City of London